monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ### Covering all of the language

-For the initial release, we punted on some parts of the language that are harder to model in Z3.
+For the initial release, we punted on some parts of the language that are less-frequently used and harder to model in Z3.
 In particular, we're actively working on adding [support for sequences to sbv](https://github.com/LeventErkok/sbv/pull/394) to model lists in Pact.

 ### Stronger defaults